karthikholla/mission-accomplished/README.md

 ----------

 * Postgres SQL
-  * Grant users the minimum access they require to do their work, nothing more;
+  * Grant users the minimum access they require to do their work, nothing more.
   * Isolate the database port from other network traffic.
-  * Set appropriate monitoring and logging for database queries
+  * Set appropriate monitoring and logging for database queries.
   * Restrict access to configuration files (postgresql.conf and pg_hba.conf)
-  * Keep backups, and have a tested recovery plan
+  * Keep backups, and have a tested recovery plan.
-  * AAA model
+  * AAA model.
-  * Have AWS WAF to avoid sql injections threats
+  * Have AWS WAF to avoid sql injections threats.

 * Docker + Kubernetes
-  * Docker containers with the -u flag so that they run as an ordinary user instead of root
+  * Docker containers with the -u flag so that they run as an ordinary user instead of root.
+  * Configure [Docker-control-groups][]
-  * Configure Docker control groups
+  * Use namespaces in Docker to isolate containers.
-  * Use namespaces in Docker to isolate containers repos you don’t trust.
-In particular, avoid public repos
+  * Avoid use of repos you don’t trust.
+In particular, avoid public repos.
-  * command sudo export DOCKER_CONTENT_TRUST=1.
-Now when you attempt to pull down an image that isn't signed, Docker will inform you
+  * command `sudo export DOCKER_CONTENT_TRUST=1` warns when you attempt to pull down an image that isn't signed, Docker will inform you.

 * General infrastructure
   * <pending>